 Errors and omissions insurance is another name for professional liability insurance.
 It’s the type of policy an attorney, accountant or another professional might purchase when they need professional liability coverage.

 Many types of errors and omissions policies are claims-made, meaning that individuals need to have the policy in effect when the issue occurs and the person sues.
-An occurrence policy covers claims that took place when a client had coverage, even if a person sues after the professional’s policy has expired.
+An occurrence policy covers claims that took place when a policyholder had coverage, even if a person sues after the professional’s policy has expired.
 Retired professionals often purchase occurrence policies to protect themselves in case a client sues years after the fact.